S3Blevins/compiler/README.md

 # Compilation and Usage

 ### Compilation of the Project
-##### Compatible with Java JDK 11
+##### Compatible with Java JDK 8+
 Currently our project is set up to be easily imported directly into the IntelliJ IDE with the `src` and `lib` folders being designated as sources.
 Just build the project through the menu.

-> The complexity of the project is increasing but currently our project can be compiled using `javac *.java` from within the lexer package in the `src` directory of our compiler project.
-We'll have a more formalized compilation method from source on a later date.

 Our plan is for each milestone in the project, a running build will be available for download in the `build` directory.

 [See here for a list of dependencies **included** in our build.](#dependencies-and-attributions)

 ### Usage
 Please download (and untar/unzip) our repository or clone it.
 You may relocate the download or open our project in your OSs downloads folder.
-Once downloaded and untar/unziped, natigate to `compiler-master/bin/JxC_2_16_2020/` through your terminal.
+Once downloaded and untar/unziped, natigate to `compiler-master/build/JxC_2_16_2020/` through your terminal.
 Please ensure you have a version of Java 8 or higher.
 If you do not, you can install a version [here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).
 To run JxC, please use
   <code>
     java -jar JxC_2_16_2020.jar -f "FILE.c" -p -t
   </code>